dhaliaeid/Write-ups/TryHackME/Network Services2.md

 ![image](https://github.com/user-attachments/assets/7e70a7be-9406-4d06-97d3-05bafaa108a7)

-9.what username is returned?
+9. what username is returned?

 ![image](https://github.com/user-attachments/assets/b76645a5-80d2-4a6b-b154-8fb5649f271b)

-## Exploiting SMTP
+4. SMTP Enumeration and Exploitation

 In the Enumeration section, we obtained key information: a user account name, the SMTP server type, and the operating system.
 The only other open port is SSH, which we'll attempt to brute-force using Hydra to gain access.